TheHive-Project/TheHiveDocs/installation/docker-guide.md

  - --cortex-hostname <host>: resolve this hostname to find Cortex instances

-you must install and configure ElasticSearch
+Please remember that you must install and configure ElasticSearch.

-Easiest way to start TheHive:
+## How to Use The Docker Image

+Once you have installed and configured ElasticSearch as shown above, the easiest way to start Cortex is the following one:
 ```
 docker run certbdf/thehive
 ```